DataDog/datadog-api-client-go/api/v1/datadog/docs/SLOCorrectionCreateRequestAttributes.md

 ### NewSLOCorrectionCreateRequestAttributes

-`func NewSLOCorrectionCreateRequestAttributes(category SLOCorrectionCategory, end int64, sloId string, start int64, ) *SLOCorrectionCreateRequestAttributes`
+`func NewSLOCorrectionCreateRequestAttributes(category SLOCorrectionCategory, end int64, sloId string, start int64) *SLOCorrectionCreateRequestAttributes`

-NewSLOCorrectionCreateRequestAttributes instantiates a new SLOCorrectionCreateRequestAttributes object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSLOCorrectionCreateRequestAttributes instantiates a new SLOCorrectionCreateRequestAttributes object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSLOCorrectionCreateRequestAttributesWithDefaults

 `func NewSLOCorrectionCreateRequestAttributesWithDefaults() *SLOCorrectionCreateRequestAttributes`

-NewSLOCorrectionCreateRequestAttributesWithDefaults instantiates a new SLOCorrectionCreateRequestAttributes object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSLOCorrectionCreateRequestAttributesWithDefaults instantiates a new SLOCorrectionCreateRequestAttributes object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetCategory